 NETA only accepts adult CPR/AED certifications granted by a nationally-recognized provider following the completion of a certification course including a live practical skills evaluation, completed either in-person or virtually with a qualified and authorized instructor.
 NETA does not accept CPR/AED certifications completed entirely online (i.e., ‘online-only’) without a live practical skills evaluation; however, NETA will temporarily accept a certificate of completion for the online portion of an acceptable blended learning course to satisfy the CPR/AED requirement until December 31, 2021.
 For more information about acceptable CPR/AED certifications, please carefully review NETA’s CPR/AED Certification Provider Reference Guide.

-Currently, NETA will accept a fully completed classroom-based CPR/AED certification, a fully completed blended learning CPR/AED course (both online and hands-on portions), the online portion of an acceptable blended learning CPR/AED course (which obligates the student to complete the hands-on skills evaluation typically within 3-6 months), or the American Red Cross 1-year Provisional Certification (which obligates the student to complete the hands-on skills evaluation within one year).
+Currently, NETA will accept a fully completed classroom-based CPR/AED certification, a fully completed blended learning CPR/AED course (both online and hands-on portions), or the online portion of an acceptable blended learning CPR/AED course (which obligates the student to complete the hands-on skills evaluation typically within 3-6 months).

 NETA will not accept ‘online-only’ CPR/AED certifications, including the American Red Cross online CPR/AED certifications, which do not meet OSHA requirements for workplace certification.
 If you have any questions regarding acceptable CPR/AED certifications, please contact NETA’s office before registering for a course.